Please note that this policy was last updated on 10th January 2022.

 We continue to closely monitor and follow the Scottish Government’s general guidance on coronavirus, which can be found online here.
 The guidance continues to be updated and revised, and we would encourage everyone to continue to monitor the guidance regularly.

-Of course, we occasionally film in other parts of the UK as well.
-If filming outside of Scotland, we will follow any additional local guidance for other parts of the UK where they apply.
+We occasionally work outside of Scotland throughout the rest of the UK.
+If working outside of Scotland, we will follow any additional local guidance for other parts of the UK where they apply.